 So what does that involve?

-Purists in the ethical elephant world do not encourage you to ride elephants, however some people, myself included, have experienced this on the neck of an elephant and loved it.
+Before I knew better, I rode an elephant.
+The experience of riding on the neck of an elephant and bathing an elephant were two experiences I’ll never forget.
+Immediately, the elephant became embedded in my heart.
 The experience of simply touching an elephant – Dr Andrew McLean says like horses, elephants liked to be stroked – and being close to one of these beautiful giants is just as amazing though.

-If you want to ride an elephant, the best experience for the elephant, and I believe for you too, is to ride on its neck (behind the ears) not on a trekking chair which goes on the elephant’s back.
+The least harmful experience for the elephant, and the best for you too, is to ride on its neck (behind the ears) NOT on a trekking chair which goes on the elephant’s back.
 A fully-grown elephant can carry up to 150 kilograms on its back, but when you consider the weight of two people, the chair (it’s called a Howdah or saddle and alone can weigh 100 kilograms or more) and the mahout (who rides on the neck) you can see how this starts to be a heavy burden on the elephant.

-In addition, some trekking camps overwork their elephants and leave the chairs on all day, which is unacceptable.
-The elephants can also be at risk of developing sores from where the trekking chairs are positioned on their backs and where they are attached – usually under their tail and legs.
+Watch out for operators at trekking camps who overwork their elephants and leave the chairs on all day, this is unacceptable.
+In addition to the weight, the elephants can also be at risk of developing sores from where the trekking chairs are positioned on their backs and where they are attached – usually under their tail and legs.

 Elephants need stimulation, enrichment and the freedom to behave naturally, which they cannot get if they are forced to cart people around all day with a heavy load.
 They need a gentle, minimal amount of exercise per day for their physical and mental health, but should not be overworked.
 Depending on the temperature and the terrain, elephants should not be made to walk at a brisk pace for more than four hours a day.
-They also need their rest time.
+They also need their rest time away from tourists.
+Interactions with elephants at camps should be restricted.

-Another thing to look out for at camps is the use of the bullhook.
-When used properly by a mahout, a bullhook can be used to guide the elephant.
+Another thing to look out for is the use of the bullhook.
+I would like to see no bullhook, but according to practices, when used properly by a mahout, a bullhook can be used to guide the elephant.
 Unfortunately, bullhooks are often misused and, if you see bloody wounds on an elephant’s head or under their armpits or inside their ears or mouth, it’s likely the elephant is being mistreated.
 As in my experience, you may be told it’s necessary and doesn’t hurt the elephant, but this is untrue.

 When the elephant is not working, ensure that where it’s being kept has plenty of food and fresh water and is sheltered from the elements, as it can get very hot in many parts of Asia.
 Remember that elephants eat a lot and should spend between 14 to 18 hours a day eating.
 They should be provided with a balanced diet including fresh fruits (which they love).
 Feeding areas should be away from where elephants defecate and urinate.
 You wouldn’t like to stand in your excretions and neither do they.